-The Compensation and Human Capital Committee sets our executive compensation philosophy and oversees our compensation program.
-The Compensation and Human Capital Committee oversees and determines the compensation of the executive officers.
-The Compensation and Human Capital Committee has the authority to establish the compensation mix it believes is appropriate for each NEO, as well as any performance measures, goals, targets and business objectives that may be applicable with respect to any component of such compensation mix.
+The Compensation and Human Capital Committee (for purposes of this Executive Compensation section, the "Committee") sets our executive compensation philosophy and oversees our compensation program.
+The Committee oversees and determines the compensation of the executive officers.
+The Committee has the authority to establish the compensation mix it believes is appropriate for each NEO, as well as any performance measures, goals, targets and business objectives that may be applicable with respect to any component of such compensation mix.
 The Compensation and Human Capital determines the benefits and severance arrangements, if any, that we make available to executive officers.